Dmitri801/lets_pet/Plan.md

 **OPTIONAL**

 3. Create a Page that has a list of "favorited" animals that will save on your phone through AsyncStorage.

+4. Allow further filtering using breed, and/or size of animal.